How to use boost::property_tree to load and write JSON

 Add a list of objects

-No big deel here, although we now use add_child() to put our animal node at the root.
+No big deal here, although we now use add_child() to put our animal node at the root.

 // Create a node